xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

                 3. App opens the map to the user’s general location
             - **Failure scenario(s)**:
                 - 1a.
 User has not allowed the app to see their location
-                    - 1a1.
-Makes a request to the user to allow the app to access their location
-                    - 1a2.
-If users agrees, the map will open showing the user’s general location
                     - 1a3.
-Otherwise opens the map to latitude longitude (0, 0) as opposed to their current location
+Opens the map to latitude longitude (0, 0) as opposed to their current location
-                - 2a.
-Google Maps API is not available
-                    - 2a1.
-A toast will appear telling the user that Google Maps is unavailable and to try again later

         2. **Displays posted pictures as pins on the map**
             - **Description**: Displays pictures posted by the user and others users as pins on the map